ThayerAltman/example-backstage/README.md

 1. [Backend Installation](https://www.npmjs.com/package/@spotify/backstage-plugin-soundcheck-backend#1-install-the-plugins)
 2. [Frontend Installation](https://www.npmjs.com/package/@spotify/backstage-plugin-soundcheck)

-At this point Soundcheck is installed.
-But it is not doing anything.
+At this point Soundcheck is installed, but it is not doing anything.

 The menu bar on the left should be visible:

 ![](./pictures/side-bar.png)